Islandora/documentation/docs/user-documentation/media.md

 The metadata associated with a file can be updated by clicking the _Edit_ tab while on the media's page and clicking **Save**.

-The _Create new revision_ checkbox is selected by default which will prompt Fedora to make a new version of the media before updating its resource record.
+The _Create new revision_ checkbox is selected by default which will prompt Fedora to make a new version of the media's metadata before updating its resource record.
 A message can be added to the revision which is stored in Drupal but is not currently saved in Fedora.

-!!! note "Versioning binary resources is not currently supported"
-    Drupal does not like users replacing files with the same name.

-_Something_ is not allowing us to replace binaries.
-So, Media metadata can be versioned, but adding a new file will create a new Fedora Binary/Resource pair.
-Need to explore _why_.

 ### Do not replace a media's file